 NFIB is the nation’s most powerful small business advocate and has won key victories thanks to the support from you and hundreds of thousands of other small business owners.
-Below are a list of victories from our Legal Center and Federal Public Policy.
+Below is a list of victories from our Legal Center and Federal Public Policy teams.

 Legal Center Victories:

-- SCOTUS Blog listed NFIB Small Business Legal Center as one of the top-ten most influential groups in terms of getting issues before the Supreme Court.
+- Legal Center listed as one of the top-ten most influential groups to file briefs in the U.S. Supreme Court by the SCOTUSblog.

-- Obtained a new simplified deduction for home offices that allows business owners the option of taking a standard $1,500 deduction for expenses related to a home office.
+Obtained new simplified deduction for home offices, allowing business owners the option of taking a standard deduction for home office related expenses.

 Reduced IRS Reporting Requirements

-- Repealed the expanded 1099 reporting requirements from the healthcare law
+- Repealed the expanded 1099 reporting requirementsfrom the healthcare

 Repealed Harmful Provisions in Obamacare

-- NFIB repealed small business deductible limitations included in Obamacare.
+- NFIB repealed small business deductible limitations included in the healthcare

-- New health insurance tax (HIT) would increase average family premiums by $500 per year and cost up to 250,000 jobs
+- The health insurance tax (HIT)increases average family premiums by $500 per year and cost up to 250,000 jobs.

-- The individual mandate provision would cost an individual an average of $5,046 per year
+- The individual mandate provisioncosts an individual an average of $5,046 per year.